Detection and Mitigation of Byzantine Attacks in Distributed Training: Defense Strategies in Aspis and Aspis+

 In what follows, we suppress the iteration index $t$ since the Aspis algorithm is the same for each iteration.
 For the Aspis task assignment ({\it cf.} Section \ref{sec:aspis_file_assignment}), any two workers, $U_{j_1}$ and $U_{j_2}$, have ${{K-2}\choose {r-2}}$ common files.

 Let us index the $q$ adversaries in $A = \{A_1,A_2,\dots,A_q\}$ and the honest workers in $H$.
 We say that two workers $U_{j_1}$ and $U_{j_2}$ disagree if there is no edge between them in $\mathbf{G}$.
 The non-existence of an edge between $U_{j_1}$ and $U_{j_2}$ only means that they disagree in \emph{at least one} of the $\binom{K-2}{r-2}$ files that they jointly participate in.
 For corrupting the gradients, each adversary has to disagree on the computations with a subset of the honest workers.
 An adversary may also disagree with other adversaries.
-Let $D_i$ denote the set of disagreement workers for adversary $A_i, i = 1,2,\dots, q$, where $D_i$ can contain members from $A$ and from $H$.

 A \emph{clique} in an undirected graph is defined as a subset of vertices with an edge between any pair of them.
 A \emph{maximal clique} is one that cannot be enlarged by adding additional vertices to it.
 A \emph{maximum clique} is one such that there is no clique with more vertices in the given graph.
-We note that the set of honest workers $H$ will pair-wise agree everywhere.
-In particular, this implies that the subset $H$ forms a clique (of size $K-q$) within $\mathbf{G}$.
+We note that the set of honest workers $H$ will pair-wise agree on all common tasks.
+Thus, $H$ forms a clique (of size $K-q$) within $\mathbf{G}$.
 The clique containing the honest workers may not be maximal.
 However, it will have a size of at least $K-q$.
 Let the maximum clique on $\mathbf{G}$ be $M_{\mathbf{G}}$.
 Any worker $U_j$ with $\deg(U_j) < K-q-1$ will not belong to a maximum clique and can right away be eliminated as a ``detected'' adversary.

-The essential idea of our detection is to run a clique-finding algorithm on $\mathbf{G}$ (summarized in Algorithm \ref{alg:detection}).
-The detection may be successful or unsuccessful depending on whether ATT-1 or ATT-2 has been used.
-The PS will determine the situation and act differently depending on the case.
-We will show that if ATT-1 is used, detection will be successful, while if ATT-2 is used, detection will be unsuccessful.
-The two different cases are discussed in the following subsections \ref{sec:weak_subset_attack} and \ref{sec:optimal_subset_attack}.
+The essential idea of our detection is to run a \emph{clique-finding} algorithm on $\mathbf{G}$ (summarized in Algorithm \ref{alg:detection}).
+The detection may be successful or unsuccessful depending on which attack is used; we discuss this in more detail shortly.